takerowns/hw-sinatra-saas-hangperson/docs/part_0_create_saas_app.md

 Let's start with the following steps:

 * Create a new empty directory to hold your new app, and use `git init` in that directory to start versioning it with Git.
+(WARNING: Do not run `git init` in your top level directory, only use it in the folder you just created.)

 * In that directory, create a new file called `Gemfile` (the capitalization is important) with the following contents.
 This file will be a permanent part of your app and will travel with your app anywhere it goes: